Flyers kick off homestand in dominant style, push point streak to 5 games

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

+"The year that we had last year and the work that we put in, you forget how hard it was to play at that level and you think it's just going to happen again when you come into a season," Travis Sanheim said.
+"We're doing a much better job of working for each other and competing.
+And we're getting the results."

-Tyson Foerster, Travis Sanheim, Egor Zamula and Travis Konecny all scored goals Saturday night.
+Sanheim, Tyson Foerster, Egor Zamula and Travis Konecny all scored goals Saturday night.
 Foerster's marker snapped a seven-game drought for the 22-year-old winger.
 It came on the power play and opened the scoring.

 Sanheim made it 2-0 at first intermission before Zamula and Konecny made it 4-0 at second intermission.